menu

 Biography

-Jesse Franklin Bone (1916–2006) was an American science fiction writer whose career as a physician shaped much of his fiction.
+Jesse Franklin Bone (1916–2006) was an American science fiction writer whose career as a veterinarian shaped much of his fiction.
 Best remembered for a handful of sharp, idea-driven short stories published in the 1940s–1960s, Bone combined medical knowledge with speculative imagination, producing tales that blended science, satire, and social commentary.
 Though not as prolific as many of his contemporaries, his work stood out in the magazines of his day for its crisp style and scientific grounding.

 Bone began publishing in the Golden Age of Science Fiction, with his first major story, “Triggerman”, appearing in Future Science Fiction in 1941.
 His early fiction showed a fascination with biology, evolution, and medicine.
 He often imagined alien ecologies, strange diseases, or ethical dilemmas rooted in science.
 In an era when many science fiction tales centered on rockets and interplanetary war, Bone’s focus on life sciences gave his stories a unique texture.